-This section gives information on the Student Mentor Scheme and on the specialist mentors available at UoB.
+This section gives information on Specialist (Autism) Mentoring and the Student Mentor Scheme available at UoB.

 Full article2.
 Preparing for arrival